 - LU Policy 3-36: Development of Sub-Area B should relate to the design and phasing of Sub-Area A in order to maximize opportunities for complementary and cost-efficient development. - LU Policy 3-37: Development within the existing City Corporation Yard area in Sub-Area B is subject to the Port's land use jurisdiction, and is dependent upon the successful relocation of the City's current activities on the site, and sale or lease of the site from the Port to a development entity, or to the City. - LU Policy 3-38: Development within Sub-Area D should emphasize airport-related development, including provision of locations and facilities for businesses that require and benefit from proximity to the airport and the I-880 freeway.
-These uses include large logistics and distribution businesses, as well as hotel and retail/eating uses along Hegenberger Road. - LU Policy 3-39: A little more than half of Sub-Area E is owned and used by the East Bay Municipal Utility District (EBMUD), with an operating water treatment facility, open storage and a corporation yard.
-The existing vacant lots owned by EBMUD should be utilized in a manner that creates and maintains an attractive frontage along Oakport Street, and is also compatible with the nearby open space and trail uses.
-The City of Oakland owns the remaining parcels in this Sub-Area, which are primarily used as a soccer facility and unprogrammed open space.
-The open space and natural habitat areas of this Sub-Area should be designed to enhance the environmental quality of the estuary and the bay waterfront
+These uses include large logistics and distribution businesses, as well as hotel and retail/eating uses along Hegenberger Road.

+• LU Policy 3-39: The existing vacant lots owned by EBMUD should be utilized in a manner that is compatible with the nearby open space and trail uses, and will create and maintain an attractive frontage along Oakport Street and along the San Leandro Bay waterfront.
+The open space and natural habitat areas of this Sub-Area should be designed to enhance the environmental quality of the estuary and the bay waterfront.